hollosipeti/EspHoMatrix-64x8/README.md

 # Icons:

-I have implemented many icons in the EspHome yaml file.
+I have implemented many icons in the ESPHome yaml file.
 You can delete or add other icons at any time.
 You can find the icons here: https://developer.lametric.com/icons

 # Fonts: When installing, pay attention to the correct path to the fonts!